McHale's Navy: Big Frenchy

 Another shifty character is Big Frenchy, played by George Kennedy in episodes titled "French Leave For McHale" and "The Return of Big Frenchy."
 He is a thieving French smuggler, captain of a small boat, and an old friend of McHale's who knows better than to turn his back to him.
-In "The Return of Big Frenchy", he convinces Binghamton and Parker that he is a member of the "French Underground" (French Resistance) so he can steal supplies.
+In "The Return of Big Frenchy", he convinces Binghamton and Parker that he is a member of the French Underground so he can steal supplies.
 Kennedy also played businessman Henri Le Clerc of New Caledonia in the 1964 movie.
-Kennedy began his career in showbiz as a technical adviser on the 'Bilko' show.
+Kennedy began his career in showbiz as a technical adviser on the Sergeant Bilko show.

 Senior officers

 The show has its share of admirals.
 Admiral Rogers is played by Roy Roberts in 22 episodes.
 In some episodes, his first name is John, while in others, it is Bruce.
 Herbert Lytton played Admiral Roscoe G. Reynolds in 11 episodes.
 Bill Quinn played Benson, Slocum and Admiral Bruce Elliott in six episodes.
 Willis Bouchey played Admiral Hawkins in three episodes.
 Admiral Rafferty was played by Philip Ober in "McHale, the Desk Commando" and "McHale's Floating Laudromat".

 Ted Knight played Admiral "Go-Go" Granger in "The Fountain of Youth" and "One of Our Engines is Missing", In "Uncle Admiral", Harry Von Zell played Ensign Parker's uncle, Vice Admiral Tim "Bull Dog" Parker.
 Simon Scott played General Bronson nine times when the show is in Italy.
-Henry Beckman as U.S. Army Colonel Harrigan was also a regular presence in the Italian episodes, in addition to also playing Air Corps colonel Pratt in McHale's Navy Joins the Air Force.
+Henry Beckman as U.S. Army Colonel Harrigan was also a regular presence in the Italian episodes as Binghamton's superior and also a thorn in Binghamton's side—as a schemer, Harrigan is sometimes on McHale's side, sometimes on Binghamton's side, or plays one against the other as best suits his purposes.
+Beckman also played Air Corps Colonel Pratt in McHale's Navy Joins the Air Force.